 RRP stands for ‘recommended retail price’, but what does that actually mean?
 The recommended retail price is the suggested price that an item should be sold for.
-In other words, the RRP's meaning in business is how much you’d expect to pay for an item if you buy it in a shop.
 Other names for RRP include: list price, manufacturer’s suggested retail price (MSRP) or suggested retail price (SRP).
 RRP is generally the most common term in the UK, whereas MSRP is more commonly used in the US.

 On this page

 As a retailer, can you charge more than RRP?